tux-friend/Easythreed-K7-ET-4000-V2/README.md

 # Mod for Easythreed K7 with ET-4000-V2 board (ATmega 1284p, 8-bit)

 This mod is ported from https://github.com/sandor-ino/MARLIN-LABISTS-X1-SANDOR-MOD.
 It adds a SSD1306 Display + Encoder and ESP3D to the K7.
-Video of Sandor's mod: https://www.youtube.com/watch?v=PBdJpTGQPfE
+Video of Sandor's mod: https://www.youtube.com/watch?v=PBdJpTGQPfE.
+In contrast to sandor no hotbed is used, but could also be installed.

-CUSTOM BUTTONS FUNCTIONS
+I also used the configuration file of https://github.com/schmttc/EasyThreeD-K7-STM32 for porting Marlin to K7.

+## Custom Buttons Functions
+This mod adds also the following button functions:
 - HOME BUTTON
 - Pressed for a short time:
 Z axis in Home position and deactivates the Motor Stepper X and Y (manual flat calibration)
-- MINUS BUTTON
+- RETRACT BUTTON
 After heating extracts filament and automatically turn off extruder
-- PLUS BUTTON
+- FEED BUTTON
 After heating extrudation 20 mm of filament, pressing again repeats the thing.
 Press Home button to turn off extruder
 Note: extruder turns off automatically after 3 minutes of inactivity.
 - PLAY BUTTON